-One of the biggest misconceptions about Assisted Living is that they are dreary hospital-like places where residents lie around all day and do nothing.
-But today's modern assisted living facilities are just the opposite.
-Many have wellness centers, swimming pools, beauty parlors, restaurant-style dining and other amenities that make the skilled nursing facility feel more like resort living.
+One of the biggest misconceptions about assisted living is that they are dreary, hospital-like places where residents lie around all day and do nothing.
+But today's modern assisted living communities are just the opposite.
+Many feature wellness centers, swimming pools, beauty parlors, restaurant-style dining, and other amenities that make senior living feel more like resort living.

 - Pizza parties